Skip to content

 • Com 0

-(Alt Text: Joy thinking with logic [Omou] vs. Joy feeling an emotion [Kanjiru])
+(Alt Text: Joy thinking with logic [Omou] vs. Joy feeling with senses [Kanjiru])

-(Joy thinking with logic [Omou] vs. Joy feeling an emotion [Kanjiru])
+(Joy thinking with logic [Omou] vs. Joy feeling with senses [Kanjiru])

 🗣 Conversation Scene